psychoinformatics-de/datalad-tabby/docs/source/best-practices.rst

 When individual tables require a different context specification, it can be declared in the respective ``<prefix>_<table-name>.ctx.jsonld`` side-car files.
 Such a context is inserted in each metadata object read from the respective table.
-Standard JSON-LD rules for context scoping and propgation apply to the semantics of such a declaration.
+Standard JSON-LD rules for context scoping and propagation apply to the semantics of such a declaration.

 A third approach to context specification is a record-global